Ambositra

 Ambositra [amˈbusʲʈʂə̥] is a city (commune urbaine) in central Madagascar.

 Ambositra is the capital of the Amoron'i Mania region, and of Ambositra District.

-It is the centre of Madagascar's' wood-carving industry due to the presence of the Zafimaniry tribe, a subgroup of the Betsileo tribe.
-There are many shops selling wooden boxes, chessboards and figurines.

-Infrastructure
+Geography

-It is situated at the RN 7 (Antsirabe - Tulear);
+It is situated at the RN 7 (Antsirabe - Tulear) and the RN 41 to Fandriana.

+It is situated 255 km south of the country's capital Antananarivo.

+Rivers

+Ambositra is situated at the Isaha River, an affluent of the Mania.

 Religion

 The Diocese of Ambositra is seated in the town (Cathedral of the Immaculate Heart of Mary), led by Bishop Fidelis Rakotonarivo.

+Arts and crafts

+Ambositra is the centre of Madagascar's wood-carving industry due to the presence of the Zafimaniry, a subgroup of the Betsileo people.
+There are many shops selling wooden household equipment, boxes, chessboards and figurines.
+Various woodworking firms and workshops can be visited.
+In Madagascar, Ambositra has received the nickname "Capital of Woodworking (Capitale du travail sur bois)".